Documentation

 # Pipe output to a file without color codes

-spark query "database migration strategies" --pretty --no-color > results.txt
+spark --pretty --no-color query "database migration strategies" > results.txt

-# CI-friendly output
+# CI-friendly status check

-spark status --no-color
+spark --no-color status

 Combining flags

-spark --api-key sk_live_abc123 query "error handling patterns" \
+spark --api-key sk_your_key_here --pretty --no-color query "error handling patterns" \

 --tag language:typescript \

---tag framework:express \
+--tag framework:express

 Related